-You do not need to attest if you are not one of these subscribers, or if you are not enrolling your spouse or registered domestic partner on your PEBB medical coverage.
-This surcharge doesn’t apply to your account.
+You do not need to attest if you are not one of the subscribers listed above, or if you are not enrolling your spouse or registered domestic partner on your PEBB medical coverage.
+The surcharge will not apply to your account.

-You will pay a monthly $50 surcharge if you have a spouse or registered domestic partner enrolled on your medical coverage.
+You will pay a monthly $50 surcharge in addition to your medical plan premium if you have a spouse or registered domestic partner enrolled on your PEBB medical coverage.

-Note: When you launch the 2015 Spousal Plan Calculator interactive tool, you must click Enable Content for the calculator to work.
+Note: If you use the interactive version of the Spousal Plan Calculator, you must click Enable Content for the calculator to work (see the example image below).
 Do not print or submit the interactive tool.

-Generally, attestation changes will affect surcharges starting the first of the month after the changes were received.
+Generally, attestations or changes will affect surcharges starting the first of the month after the changes were received.
 If attestation changes are received on the first day of the month, the change begins that day.
-Attestation changes for the 2015 spouse or registered domestic partner coverage surcharge will be effective January 1, 2015.

 The attestation you make during open enrollment (or a corrected attestation received no later than December 31, 2015) will take effect January 1, 2016 unless there is a change in your spouse or registered domestic partner’s status that allows or requires you to reattest.